seancfoley/IPAddress/ipaddress.md

 #### Polymorphism

+The address framework of interfaces, and the hierarchical types allow for substantial polymorphism with all operations.

-Simply change the string "1.2.3.4" in the code above to an IPv6 address like "a:ffff:&#8203;b:c:d::f" and the code works all the same.
+As an example, imply change the string "1.2.3.4" in the code above to an IPv6 address like "a:ffff:&#8203;b:c:d::f" and the code works all the same.

 Output: